halimath/jose/README.md

 provided to interact with the payload which is known to be valid JSON.
 To create a `jwt.Token` you can use one of the two functions:

-* `jwt.Sign` which creates a token by applying a signer to the claims
+* `jwt.Sign` which creates a token by applying a signature to the claims
-* `jwt.Decode` which decodes a token from its _compact serialization_ which is the form most people associate with a JWT: three base64 encoded strings separated by dots.
+* `jwt.Decode` which decodes a token from its _compact serialization_ which is the form most people associate with a JWT: three base64url encoded strings separated by dots.

 Note that a decoded token is _not_ verified.
 This is a design intention which simplifies using tokens which are known to be valid and safe to use.
 Decoding simply makes sure, that the given